Umid995/Bikeshare_project/README.md

 Finally, the user is prompted with the choice of restarting the program or not.
 # Requirements
-python 3.6 or above
+python 3 or above

-pandas, numpy and time libraries
+pandaslibrary and time module
 # DATA
 The DATA zip folder containes all data